I’ve always considered the Man v. Food Live episode in Miami a game-changer for my hometown.

 AND THEN I LEFT

-After that came, the wings challenge with the football players which bored me so much that my friend John and I left..
+After that came, the wings challenge with the football players, which bored me so much that my friend John and I left.
+My wife, Marcela, stayed behind with my brother-in-law Jose.

 Most of the challenges, including the final one with the 48 oz, were not very exciting.
 He could have finished it faster, but he was milking it.

-Hearing those same annoying chants over and over didn’t help, especially since they would drown out anything Adam Richman had to say.
+Hearing those same annoying chants repeatedly didn’t help, especially since they would drown out anything Adam Richman had to say.

 Man v.
-Food Live left me disappointed, and from what I hear, I wasn’t the only one.
+Food Live disappointed me, and from what I heard, I wasn’t the only one.